Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 How a Low Pressure Switch Works

-Pressure switches are a necessary part of the heating process.
+Pressure switches are a necessary part of the heating system.

-Here’s how your furnace starts after the thermostat starts to call for heat:
+Here’s how your furnace starts after the thermostat begins to call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
-This exhausts combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.
+This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can ignite.

-- When the pressure switch senses that a suitable amount of air is being dragged into the burners, it closes and signals the control board to ignite the furnace.
+- When the pressure switch senses that a suitable amount of air is being dragged into the burners, it closes and triggers the control board to ignite the furnace.

 - Your furnace ignites and heats your house.

-A two-stage furnace has more than one pressure switches, which help it to run at multiple speeds—and use energy more efficiently.
+A two-stage furnace has several pressure switches, which help it to run at multiple speeds—and use energy more efficiently.

-What Happens When a Low Pressure Switch Malfunctions
+What Happens When a Low Pressure Switch Fails

 The low pressure switch may be open for a variety reasons.